jomielenriquez/MVCBootcamp/README.md

             Create a new dotnet console that will compare 3 numbers and display the highest number and the lowest number.

-            Start your code by declaring 3 int variable.
+            Start your code by declaring 3 int variables.

             ```c#
             int num1 = 25;